-In the first hypothesis of scenario: while there is no one watching, the video shows an idle scene, pieces of video in which a person stares at the camera, waiting for an audience; as soon as people appear in front of the installation, the video gradually changes into scenes in which the vlogger is revealing more and more intimate details about their life; the level of intimacy of the confessions/revelations is directly dependent on the number of spectators and - possibly - activity (movement) of the audience.
+In a sudden epiphany I envisioned an installation: a video is projected in a room, a collage/mashup of videos taken (or streamed) from YouTube; while there is no one watching, the video shows an idle scene, pieces of video in which a person stares at the camera, waiting for an audience.
+As soon as people appear in front of the installation the video gradually changes into scenes of people revealing more and more intimate details about their life; the level of intimacy of the confessions/revelations is directly related to the magnitude and activity (movement) of the audience.